krisrak/sample-masheryedmunds/README.md

 WHAT DOES THIS APP DO?
 ==================================================================
-Uses Edmunds's API to find data on any artist, any album, any song from the Edmunds catalog.
+Uses Edmunds's API to access vehicle specs, pricing, service bulletins and more from the Edmunds catalog.

 GETTING STARTED
 ==================================================================